buck-ai/docs/src/pages/index.md

 ### Integrating Your Legacy Systems

-Buck.ai integrates with systems like ServiceTitan.
+Buck.ai integrates with systems like Service Titan.
 To get started, please check [integrations](/docs/account/integrations).
 Buck.ai typically needs 24 hours after the first integration to import the data and train relevant models.
 After that point forward, your data is refreshed in intervals between 4 hours to 24 hours depending on the data type.

 {% callout type="note" title="What if I'm running on Excel?" %}
 Buck.ai runs on historical data to optimize your business decisions.
 Hence, we need at least 3-6 months of job data to run our models running on a FSM software.
 So, if you're running on Microsoft Excel, we recommend you migrate to a FSM solution first.
 {% /callout %}

-### Optimizing Results

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
-Consequatur et cum atque mollitia qui quia necessitatibus.

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.
-Provident nam asperiores vel laboriosam omnis ducimus enim nesciunt quaerat.
-Minus tempora cupiditate est quod.

 ---